Memories

 Text by Souzana Raphael

-Three very interesting books written by a permanent resident of Aegina, Argyris Fortunas, have come out during the last several years, with yet another to appear perhaps as soon as this coming summer (2012).
-All three are based on the author's vivid memories of the dark years of the German Occupation of Greece during WWII, which began during his last school year in Athens, after which he spent eight months in 1942 as an interpreter between local Greeks and the German occupiers in Aegina.
+Three very interesting books written by a former resident of Aegina, Argyris Fortunas (1925-20?), had come out some years ago.
+All three are based on the author’s vivid memories of the dark years of the German Occupation of Greece during WWII, which began during his last school year in Athens, after which he spent eight months in 1942 as an interpreter between local Greeks and the German occupiers in Aegina.

 The first two of Argyris Fortunas' books were published by ΚΗΠΟΣ της Αίγινας (Garden of Aegina) a small publishing company owned by the local Lychnari bookstore.
 These first two books are entitled Οι Αναμνήσεις Μου Αίγινα 1941-1944 (My Memories, Aegina 1941-1944).
 The first of these will be out in English translation by resident Aeginitissa Lousia O'Brien in June 2012.
 The "launching" of the English version will take place at a local hotel, so look for announcements around then.